 - Supplementing an offline fundraising event with your online campaign is an ideal way of bringing in as many donations as possible.

-Fundraising Ideas to Help Pay for Medical Bills
+Fundraising Ideas to Help Pay Out of Pocket Expenses

-If you are trying to help a family member or a friend out with medical bills and you’re looking for a challenge, try participating in an ultra marathon.
-You can ask for sponsors from your own network of friends, family and colleagues, who pledge to donate an allotted amount for each mile you complete.
-All donations can be made via your online campaign.
+If you’re looking for a challenge, try participating in an ultramarathon.
+You can ask for sponsors from your own network of friends, family, and colleagues, who pledge to donate an allotted amount for each mile you complete.
+People can donate via your crowdfunding campaign.
 Don’t forget to keep people updated with any news regarding the beneficiary.

-Host a community picnic at a local park with games like cornhole, sack races and watermelon-eating contests to bring everyone together to support your cause.
-You can whip up some sandwiches, fruit salads and cheese platters for everyone to enjoy while they chat, hang out or play games.
-Charge a donation for the admission price via your online campaign, which will give the donor access to as much food as they want.
+Host a community picnic at a local park with games like cornhole, sack races, and watermelon-eating contests to bring everyone together to support your cause.
+You can whip up some sandwiches, fruit salads, and cheese platters for everyone to enjoy while they chat, hang out or play games.
+Charge a donation for the admission price via your online campaign.
+This will give the donor access to as much food as they want.
 You can even charge a small amount for the games to bring in more funds.

 Bingo is a fun game to play with a large group of people, which makes it perfect for a fundraising event.
-To pull off this fundraising event you will need bingo supplies, which can be purchased or can even be homemade, since a lot of websites offer free printable bingo cards.
+To pull off this fundraising event you will need bingo supplies.
+You can hand make them.
+Or use a pre-made one, since a lot of websites offer free printable bingo cards.
 Next, you will need to secure a venue that can seat a large amount of people comfortably.
-People can purchase bingo cards via online donations to your campaign.
+People can buy bingo cards via online donations to your campaign.
 Specify the amount for single card or unlimited cards via an update on your campaign page.
-If you want to add more incentive, give winners tickets that are redeemable for fun homemade prizes.

 Eden Brewer decided to share something special with her community by cooking up a few batches of her favorite food, tacos, as a fundraising event.
 Eden has been battling Leukemia for over a year but remains excited to experience a fulfilling childhood.
 Unfortunately, medical bills leave a dent in a family’s finances.
-The Brewer family organized a pop-up taco shop at a local restaurant that brought together neighbors for a tasty snack and rallied support for Eden and her battle.
+The Brewer family organized a pop-up taco shop at a local restaurant that brought together neighbors for a tasty snack and rallied support for Eden.

 Spinning has become increasingly popular in recent years as a fun way to get in shape.
 Indoor cycling classes usually feature fun and loud music paired with an enthusiastic instructor to get those legs moving.
-Glenn Hartrick was involved in a serious crash that left him paralyzed from the chest down but in the spirit of compassion his friends hosted a spin class to help pay for his medical bills.
-The spin class was paired with bag giveaways and other swag such as water bottles, and Glenn’s campaign page has already brought in more than $10,000 for his cause.
+Glenn Hartrick was in a serious crash that left him paralyzed from the chest down but in the spirit of compassion, his friends hosted a spin class to help pay for his medical bills.
+They paired the spin class with bag giveaways and other swag such as water bottles.
+And Glenn’s campaign page has already brought in more than $10,000 for his cause.

 Start Receiving Donations

-If you or a loved one is facing expensive medical bills then look to crowdfunding for relief.
+If you are wondering how to pay for medical bills without insurance then look to crowdfunding for relief.
 YouCaring provides individuals with a platform that is both fast and free to meet their needs.
-Try out one of our fundraising ideas or brainstorm some of your own to complement your online campaign.
+Try out one of our fundraising ideas and fundraising tips or brainstorm some of your own to complement your campaign.